jaguardado123/hangman_hw/README.md

 All your game functions will be inside a `HangmanGame` class located in the `lib/models/hangmangame.dart` file.

-You create a set of tests in `test\unit_test.dart` to test the following functions.
+You create a set of tests in `test/unit_tests.dart` to test the following functions.

 - A `guess()` function, that determines if a letter guess is *accepted* (has not been guessed before) or not by returning `true` or `false` or throws an `ArgumentError` if the guess is invalid.
 - A `status()` function, that determines if the game is ongoing or completed by returning `'play'`, `'win'` or `'lose'`.
 - A `correctGuesses()` function, to help us keep track of our correct guesses by returning them in a string (ex: `'abc'`).
 - A `wrongGuesses()` function, to help us keep track of our incorrect guesses by returning them in a string (ex: `'def'`).
-- A `blanksWithCorrectGuesses()` function, to help us organize our underscores and guessed letters.
+- A `blanksWithCorrectGuesses()` function, to help us organize our dashes and guessed letters.
 - A `word()` function, to return the hidden word.

 **Examples:**